NataliVol4ipsa/BignumArithmetics/README.md

 [DONE] 0.1.
 Learn how to use git with Visual Studio 2017

-[CURRENT] 1.0.
+[DONE] 1.0.
 Set up project environment.
 Implement Interface\Abstract class for storing numbers.
 Create classes with operators overloading that inherit from the interface.
 These are : fixed point, fractional and 2..16-base numbers.

 [DONE] 1.1.
 Implement simple reading and storing either from a console and file.

-<b>[AWAITING]</b> 2.0.
-Implement long sum and long dif for integers.
+<b>[CURRENT]</b> 2.0.
+Implement long sum

+[AWAITING] 2.1.
+Implement long dif.
 Remember to proceed negative and zero numbers.

-[AWAITING] 3.0.
+[DONE] 3.0.
 Implement basic error management using exception system + advanced input parsing.

 [AWAITING] 4.0.
 Implement long mul.
 Try these methods: classic, Karatsuba, Schönhage–Strassen, Fürer’s algo